Skip to main content

 Search and precedent

 Search tools return hits linked to operational records, not disconnected chunks.
 Your UI can show reference, customer, site, and outcome snippets from output while Connie summarises in prose.
-On the Connie agent path only, search_outcomes and search_intake hits are truncated to a compact allowlist (REST POST /search/outcomes still returns the full Weaviate payload).
-Typical fields per hit:
+On the Connie agent path only, search_outcomes and search_intake hits are returned as a shortened result set optimised for chat.
+The REST POST /search/outcomes endpoint still returns the full search API response with all indexed fields for your own UI or downstream tools.

 Investigation

 Investigation-style tools return a headline, confidence, recommendations, and an evidence list with job references.
-That is the pattern for “why” questions: synthesis with explicit citations, not a single opaque paragraph.
+That is the pattern for “why” questions: synthesis with explicit citations and reviewable evidence.

 Customer knowledge